 Overall, the Big Agnes Copper Spur UL2 is a great little tent that has a lot going for it.
 It’s comfortable, easy to set up, and is capable of withstanding extreme weather.
 Its main detriment is going to be its expensive price tag.
 Casual campers might simply feel it’s not worth the price.

-In the end, we give the Big Agnes Copper Spur UL2 a 4.3 out of 5 stars.
-While its large price tag might turn some people away, it receives very high marks in every other area.
 It’s comfortable, easy to set up, and holds up well in nasty weather.
 And when it comes to backpacking tents, it’s simply one of the best.
 You’ll have a very difficult time finding another high-quality tent that’s this light.

 This tent is very highly recommended if lightness and comfort are the main things you look for in a tent.
 If backpacking is your thing, then the Big Agnes Copper Spur UL2 is a very worthwhile investment.